jundalisay/sp/content/en/research/lemaitre/primeval/introduction.md

 To explain this concept of closed space, the most simple method is to make a small-scale model of it in an open space.
 Let us imagine, in such a space, a ball in which we are going to represent the whole of closed space.

-On the spherical surface of the ball, each point of closed space will be supposed to be represented twice, by two points, A and A', which, for example, will be two antipodal points, that is, two extremities of the same diameter. if we join these two points A and A' by a line located in the interior of the ball, this line must be considered as a closed line, since the two extremities A and A' are two distinct representations of the same, single point.
+On the spherical surface of the ball, each point of closed space will be supposed to be represented twice, by two points, A and A', which, for example, will be two antipodal points, that is, two extremities of the same diameter.

+If we join these two points A and A' by a line located in the interior of the ball, this line must be considered as a closed line, since the two extremities A and A' are two distinct representations of the same, single point.

-The situation is altogether analogous to that which occurs with the Mercator projection, where the points on the 180th meridian are represented twice, at the eastern and western edges of the map.
-One can thus circulate indefinitely in this space without ever having to leave it.
+This is similar to the Mercator projection, where the points on the 180th meridian are represented twice, at the eastern and western edges of the map.
+- One can thus circulate indefinitely in this space without ever having to leave it.

-It is important to notice that the points represented by the outer surface of the ball, in which we have represented all space, are not distinguished by any properties from the other points of space, any more than is the 180th meridian for the geographic map. in order to account for that, let us imagine that we displace the sphere in such a manner that point A is superposed on B, and the antipodal point A' on B'.
+The points at the outer surface of the ball represents all space.
+- These are the same as the other points of space just as the 180th meridian for a map.

+We displace the sphere so that point A is superposed on B, and the antipodal point A' on B'.

-We shall then suppose that the entire segment AB and the entire segment A'B' are two representations of a similar segment in closed space.
+The entire segment `AB` and the entire segment `A'B'`` are two representations of a similar segment in closed space.

 Thus we shall have a portion of space which has already been represented in the interior of the initial sphere which is now represented a second time at the extirior of this sphere.

-Let us disregard the interior representation as useless; a complete representation of the space in the interior of the new sphere will remain.
+We disregard the interior representation as useless; a complete representation of the space in the interior of the new sphere will remain.

-In this representation, the closed contours will be soldered into a point which is twice represented, namely, by the points B and B', mentioned above, instead of being welded, as they were formerly, to points A and A'.
-Threefore, these latter are not distinguished by an essential property.
+The closed contours will be soldered into a point which is twice represented, namely, by the points B and B', mentioned above, instead of being welded, as they were formerly, to points A and A'.

+Therefore, these latter are not distinguished by an essential property.

 ### Elliptical Space

 That is the essential of the topology of closed space.

 It is possible to complete these topological ideas by introducing, as is done in a geographical map, scales which vary from one point to another and from one direction to another.

 That can be done in such a manner that all the points of space and all the directions in it may be perfectly equivalent.

 Thus, Riemann's homogeneous space, or elliptical space, is obtained.

 The straight line is an odd contour of minimum length.
 Any two points divide it into two segments, the sum of which has a length which is the same for all straight lines and which is called the tour of space.

 All elliptical spaces are similar to one another.
 They can be described by comparison with one among them.

-The one in which the tour of the straight line is equal to 'iT = 3.i4i6 is chosen as the standard elliptical space. in every elliptical space, the distances between two points are equal to the corresponding distances in standard space, multiplied by the number R which is called the radius of elliptical space under consideration.
+The one in which the tour of the straight line is equal to 'iT = 3.i4i6 is chosen as the standard elliptical space.

+In every elliptical space, the distances between two points are equal to the corresponding distances in standard space, multiplied by the number R which is called the radius of elliptical space under consideration.

 The distances in standard space, called space of unit radius, are termed angular distances.
 Therefore, the true distances, or linear distances, are the product of the radius of space times the angular distances.